lsst/dp0-1_lsst_io/tutorials-examples/index-portal-advanced.rst

           obj.psFlux_g, obj.psFlux_r, obj.psFlux_i, obj.cModelFlux_g,
           obj.cModelFlux_r, obj.cModelFlux_i, obj.tract, obj.patch,
           obj.extendedness, obj.good, obj.clean,
-	  truth.ra, truth.dec, truth.mag_r, truth.match_objectId,
+          truth.mag_r as truth_mag_r, truth.match_objectId,
           truth.flux_g, truth.flux_r, truth.flux_i, truth.truth_type,
           truth.match_sep, truth.is_variable
    FROM dp01_dc2_catalogs.object as obj
    JOIN dp01_dc2_catalogs.truth_match as truth
    ON truth.match_objectId = obj.objectId
    WHERE CONTAINS(
-   POINT('ICRS', ra, dec),
+   POINT('ICRS', obj.ra, obj.dec),
    CIRCLE('ICRS', 62.0, -37.0, 0.1))=1
    AND truth.match_objectid >= 0
-   AND truth.is_good_match = 'true'
+   AND truth.is_good_match = 1

-Try the above query in the ADQL window -- you should retrieve 14425 results.
+Try the above query in the ADQL window -- you should retrieve 14424 results.

 Compare the measurements from the Object table to the "true" values for some objects.
 To do this, we will separate the "stars" and "galaxies" using the truth_type column from the Truth-Match table.
 Simulated stars have truth_type = 2, and galaxies, truth_type = 1.